 - a to look quickly over the passage for something

-- b the part of the plot that may be very exciting and where the main character changes
+- b the part of the plot where the conflict is growing

 main ideas → uses the words like or as to compare two things.

-cause and effect → showing how one event leads to another
+compare and contrast → showing how one event leads to another